ehfuse/forma/docs/API-en.md

 Subscribes to changes in all fields.

+**Parameters:**

+-   `callback`: Callback function called on any change

+**Returns:** Unsubscribe function

 ##### reset

 ```typescript
 reset(): void
 ```

-Resets all fields to their initial values.
+Resets all fields to their initial values and notifies subscribers.

 ##### isModified